-For more information on the reconsideration process, please see our policy on Professional Judgement
+For more information on the reconsideration process, please see our policy on Professional Judgement judgement of the Dean of Academic Advising, they are warranted.

-Appeals concerning satisfactory academic progress should be addressed to the College's Financial Aid Appeal Committee.
-The Financial Aid Office will consider additional extenuating circumstances, if in the judgement of the Dean of Academic Advising, they are warranted.
 Appeals will be evaluated on the extenuating circumstance listed and the likelihood that the academic plan for the student will ensure satisfactory academic progress.
 Failure to adhere to the academic plan will result in removal of future aid.